 Then there is a folklore concert with an accordion and balalaika.
-(I was beginning to think they only featured on Russian films).
+(I was beginning to think they only featured in films set in Russia).
 Vodka fuelled tourists participate in the dancing with more enthusiasm than grace.

-Ulan Ude is a sprawl of colourful wooden houses that developed on the tea caravan route from China.
+Ulan Ude is a sprawl of colourful wooden houses that developed on the tea caravan route from China, to Russia.
 It is the capital of the Buryat Republic, where many of the people originally migrated from Mongolia.
-We are a long way now from modern concrete constructions, though there is a cluster of civic buildings around an enormous bronze Lenin head in the centre, appropriately named Sovetov Square.
+We are a long way now, from modern concrete constructions, though there is a cluster of civic Soviet buildings around an enormous bronze Lenin head in the centre, appropriately named Sovetov Square.
 At nearly 8 metres tall this lays claim to being the largest Lenin head in the world (and there are a lot of them in Russia).

 The houses are delightful, mainly blue and white carved floral designs, with summer and winter areas.
 The equally brightly dressed people cook lunch for us, although the repertoire is now familiar.
 Soup, meatballs, shaslik, smoked fish, doughy pastries and vodka.
 This is succeeded by the inevitable cultural performance, including audience participation.

-The scenery is increasingly scenic as we begin to head south.
+The view from the carriage window is increasingly scenic, as we begin to head through the south of Russia.
 Craggy grass covered hills, lakes, wide meandering rivers and the odd ravine.
-It's our last night on the train so it's sturgeon and steak, with too much champagne and port that was bottled in 1880.
+It's our last night on the train, so it's sturgeon and steak, with too much champagne and port that was bottled in 1880.